Natural Gas Benefits and Considerations

 Infrastructure and Vehicle Availability

 A wide variety of new, heavy-duty natural gas vehicles are available from U.S. original equipment manufacturers (OEM).
-For options, see the Heavy-Duty Vehicle and Engine Search.
 The number of light-duty natural gas vehicles from original equipment manufacturers are limited but growing.
-For availability see the Light-Duty Vehicle Search or Clean Cities 2013 Vehicle Buyer's Guide.
+For availability see the Alternative Fuel and Advanced Vehicle Search.
+Also, see the Clean Cities 2013 Vehicle Buyer's Guide or the Clean Cities Guide to Alternative Fuel and Advanced Medium- and Heavy-Duty Vehicles.

 Fleets and consumers also have the option of economically and reliably converting existing gasoline or diesel vehicles for natural gas operation using qualified system retrofitters.
 It is critical that all vehicle and engine conversions meet the emissions and safety regulations and standards instituted by the U.S. Environmental Protection Agency, the National Highway Traffic Safety Administration, and state agencies like the California Air Resources Board.